UKCloud/documentation/articles/vmware/vmw-how-convert-edge.md

 ## Overview

-With the upgrade to vCloud Director 8.20 and 9.1, UKCloud for VMware now offers advanced gateways to provide access to new vCloud Director functionality.
+UKCloud for VMware offers advanced gateways to provide access to new vCloud Director functionality.
 Some of this functionality is available now, with other features being added following integration testing to assess suitability on our platform (some features may incur additional charges).

 Advanced gateways in UKCloud for VMware provide: